 Objectives

 First, I aim to assess the phenological adaptability of trees to an extended growing season.
 Secondly, I will determine whether trees can absorb nutrients beyond their theoretical growing season.
+And if increased storage pools translate into more growth in the following growing season…

 Methodology

-First, we will manipulate spring and autumn temperature by subjecting 10 different tree species in controlled conditions in UBC’s climate chambers.
+First, we will manipulate spring and autumn temperature by subjecting 10 different tree species to controlled conditions using climate chambers.
 There will be four distinct treatments: Cool spring-Cool autumn (Control), Cool spring-Warm autumn, Warm spring-Cool autumn, Warm spring-Warm autumn.
 The control group will also be placed in climate chambers to mitigate any potential chamber-specific effects.
 For the nutrient enrichment treatment, liquid nutrients will be administered to the treatment trees.
 Two sets of replicates will receive these nutrients: Cool spring - Cool autumn and Warm spring - Warm autumn.

 Throughout the summer of 2024, we will continuously monitor radial growth using magnetic dendrometers.
 We will apply pinning treatments to 'mark' the bark, enabling us to track cell increment.
 Concurrently, phenological monitoring will be conducted.
 In 2025, the trees will be returned to ambient temperatures with no additional treatments.
-It is only at the conclusion of the growing season that we will assess cell growth and measure total biomass increment.
+Finally, we will assess growth on the individual (total biomass) and the cellular level (number of cells and their characteristics).

+References

 1. Piao S, Liu Q, Chen A, et al. Plant phenology and global climate change: Current progresses and challenges.
 Global Change Biology.
 2019;25(6):1922-1940. doi:10.1111/gcb.14619